aarushi353/aarushi353/README.md

 I am Aarushi Abrol.
 Currently I am serving as a Core Member at Developer Student Club Thapar and Microsoft Learn Student Chapter .
 Apart from this I am a learning Full stack web developer, also a UI and Graphic designer.
 I enjoy taking up complex problems and converting them to creative interface designs.
 I am well inspired by coding  structures and logics and hence strive to code in a better and efficient way each time in any of the assigned projects.

-- 🌱 I’m currently exploring Machine Learning and Data Structures and Algorithms.
 - 👯 I’m looking to collaborate on MERN and UI Design Projects.
 - 🤔 I’m looking for help with Data Structures and Algorithms
 - 🥅 2022 Goals: Contribute more to Open Source projects
-- 📫 How to reach me: aarushiabrol2510@gmail.com <br> https://aarushi353.github.io/Portfolio/
+- 📫 How to reach me: aarushiabrol2510@gmail.com <br> https://www.linkedin.com/in/aarushiabrol/
 - 😄 Pronouns: She/Her
 <!--
 ### Connect with me: